-Following the success of our Essay Competition 2015, we are pleased to announce the launch of our Essay Competition 2016!
-The winner will be presented with a prize of £150.
-Last year’s winner was presented the award in the House of Commons by the Clerk of the House.
+We are pleased to announce the launch of our Essay Competition 2018!
+The winner will be presented with a prize of £100 and a runner-up prize of £50.
+Last year’s winners were presented the award by the Presiding Officer of the Scottish Parliament at our annual one-day conference.

-In order to enter, lecturers must submit an essay on their students’ behalf by the closing date of Wednesday, 01 June 2016.
-Please note that only one submission can be made per lecturer (teaching assistant), who must be a member of the PSA and of the Specialist Group Parliaments and Legislatures.
+In order to enter, lecturers must submit an essay on their students’ behalf by the closing date of Friday 01 June 2018.
+Please note that only one submission can be made per lecturer (or teaching assistant), who must be a member of the PSA and of the Specialist Group on Parliaments.
 Students can only be entered once per competition.

 - Title of the essay